CHAPTER 5

 3. Silver is the most malleable and ductile of all metals except gold.

 4. Industry in the U.S. consumes more silver than is mined in this country.
-As a result the U.S. must import millions or ounces of silver each year to meet the demand.
+As a result the U.S. must import millions of ounces of silver each year to meet the demand.

 5. New production from the world’s silver mines is rapidly dwindling.
 The photographic and electronic industries alone consume more than half the annual silver production.

-7. It Is highly unlikely that the U.S. will ever mint any more real silver coins.
+7. It is highly unlikely that the U.S. will ever mint any more real silver coins for general circulation.

 Having considered some of these facts, let us now see what God says about these precious metals: